--

 engine.
 Therefore SP asked to have this door for the second locomotive

-type.- Problems with the governor were overcome , and I do
+type.
+Problems with the governor were overcome ,

 not know whether this door was ever used."